shofiq4744/cardinity-taskmanager/README.md

 #How to build::
 1. git clone https://github.com/shofiq4744/cardinity-taskmanager.git
-2. Go to project root directory
+2. cd cardinity-taskmanager
-3. Change the MySQL connection password and hostname(if needed)
+3. Change the MySQL connection password and hostname(if needed) on application.yml file
 2. mvn clean install (note use mvn generate-sources if the source not generated)
 3. cd target
 4. java -jar TaskManagerApplication-1.0.jar </br>